3CA Algorithm

 4. Credit Karma: hashed name mismatch with Bank.

 Output: Binary 0/1.
-Any critical flag ⇒ application rejected; no partial approval.
+Any critical flag ⇒ application rejected.
+No partial approval.

 Credit Risk Engine